 Every effort must be made to keep the community, especially women of childbearing age, HIV-negative.
 Reduction in the number of unwanted pregnancies would significantly decrease the number of HIV-infected children.

 Preventing unwanted pregnancies would reduce the number of HIV-infected children.

-The prevention of mother-to-child transmission (PMTCT) is usually achieved by the use of prophylactic antiretroviral drugs during pregnancy, labour and delivery, and after delivery for a minimum of 6 weeks or for the duration of breastfeeding.
+The prevention of mother-to-child transmission (PMTCT) is usually achieved by the use of lifelong antiretroviral treatment in all HIV infected pregnant or breastfeeding women regardless of their CD4 count, in addition to giving prophylactic antiretroviral drugs in their newborn HIV exposed infants.
 The aim of PMTCT is to reduce the amount of HIV in the mother’s blood and vaginal secretions and to protect the fetus and infant when exposed to HIV.
-This is also achieved if the mother is receiving antiretroviral treatment with three drugs for her HIV infection.
-PMTCT is given to protect the infant and not to treat the mother.
+PMTCT is given to both protect the infant and to treat the mother.

-In women who deliver vaginally and do not breastfeed the risk of transmission can be reduced to less that 5% with PMTCT.
-The size of the reduction depends on the method of PMTCT being used.
-In developed countries mother-to-child transmission of HIV has been dramatically reduced due to successful PMTCT programmes.
+In women who deliver vaginally and do not breastfeed the risk of transmission can be reduced to about 2% with PMTCT intervention.
+In both developed and developing countries mother-to-child transmission of HIV has been dramatically reduced due to successful PMTCT programmes.

-Antiretroviral prophylaxis can reduce mother-to-child transmission of HIV.
+Antiretroviral drugs have dramatically reduced mother-to-child transmission of HIV.

 HIV in a family is often first detected because of HIV screening during pregnancy.
 This provides an opportunity to manage the whole family.

 Antiretroviral treatment to the mother and nevirapine prophylaxis to the infant are used to prevent mother-to-child transmission of HIV.